kinode-dao/core_tests/README.md

 kit run-tests tests.toml
 ```

+See the [Kinode book](https://book.kinode.org/kit/run-tests.html) for a more complete discussion of `kit run-tests`.

 ## Discussion

 The above command will run the `key_value_test` twice, and the `chat_test` and `sqlite_test` once.